ctools/ctools/doc/source/reference_manual/ctmodel.rst

 ------------------

 ``incube [file]``
     Input counts cube.
-If the parameter is not NONE or blank, the specified counts cube will be used to define the dimensions of the model cube.
+If a filename is given the counts cube will be used to define the dimensions of the model cube.
+The content of the counts cube is not relevant.

+``inmodel [string]``
+    Source model XML file.

 ``outcube [file]``
     Output model counts cube.

-``inmodel [string]``
-    Source model XML file.

 ``(edisp = no) [boolean]``
     Apply energy dispersion to response computation.

 ``inobs [file]``
     Input event list, counts cube or observation definition XML file.
+    This information is needed to determine the observation information (number of observations, duration, liftime, pointing, eventually observation specific instrument response functions, etc.).

+``expcube = NONE [file]``
+    Exposure cube file (only needed for stacked analysis).

+``psfcube = NONE [file]``
+    PSF cube file (only needed for stacked analysis).

 ``caldb [string]``
     Calibration database.